TAMU-ECEN-CAPSTONE-Manager/backend/README.md

 		rake db:create
     	rails s
+## New deployment steps

+ - Install Docker Desktop software https://www.docker.com/products/docker-desktop
+ - Navigate to backend/build directory
+ - Run the below command to start the local deployment.
+Navigate to http://localhost:3000 to check your deployment

+ 		docker compose up -d
+ - To stop the deployment:

+		docker compose down
+ - To check the logs of the deployment use:

+		docker compose logs
+ - This deployment has an inbuilt postgres and pgadmin installed.
+PgAdmin is exposed on port 5050.

 **Note:**
  - Make Sure that if you are deploying in Cloud9 change Line 74 in /backend/config/environments/development.rb and add your custom Cloud9 URL.